This post was originally published on February 6, 2017, and updated most recently on February 11, 2021.

 Before you jump into goal setting and thinking up cool new features, make sure you’ve done the necessary prep work to validate your product.

-If you were to read your product roadmap like it was a story, each piece building on one another leading to a final resolution, would it make sense?
+If you were to read your product roadmap like it was a story with each piece building on one another leading to a final resolution, would it make sense?

 Talk yourself through the narrative your roadmap creates to see if you’re telling a coherent story.
 When you visualize the growth of your product/business and walk through each part as your roadmap predicts, you may start to see your own “plot holes.”